Referential content

 August

-- Lis Boyce from Piper Alderman ran City2Surf and raised over $4,000.
+- Lis Boyce from Piper Alderman and Team Pierre Fabre Australia ran Sydney's City2Surf and raised a combined total of $4,000.

 September

-- AGITG TOPGEAR clinical trial findings were published in the New England Journal of Medicine and presented at the European Society for Medical Oncology (ESMO) Congress in Barcelona, Spain by Study Chair Professor Trevor Leong.
+- The TOPGEAR clinical trial findings were presented at the American Society of Radiation Oncology (ASTRO) Congress in San Francisco, USA by Study Chair Professor Trevor Leong.

 October